 In conclusion, we subscribe to one possible solution to the Fermi Paradox: Suppose each extraterrestrial civilization in the Milky Way has been frightened by its own SETI leaders into believing that sending messages to other stars is just too risky.
 Then it is possible we live in a galaxy where everyone is listening and no one is speaking.
 In order to learn of each others’ existence – and science – someone has to make the first move.

 Our search for other worlds has barely begun, so imagine where we’ll be when we’re finally ready to dip our toes into interstellar space, say, five hundred years from now.
-With fleets of deep space telescopes using advanced technologies like optical interferometry and gravitational lensing, we could easily have found a million or more extrasolar planets by then, a good number of which may be suitable for life, perhaps even intelligent life.
+With fleets of deep space telescopes using advanced techniques like optical interferometry and gravitational lensing, we could easily have found a million or more extrasolar planets by then, a good number of which may be suitable for life, perhaps even intelligent life.

 Naturally, this type of remote exploration will always be orders of magnitude cheaper than sending spacecraft across the interstellar void.
 Not only that, but the payback is far more immediate.
 Unless we find a way to extend the human lifespan indefinitely, nobody present at the launch of the first interstellar mission will be alive by the time the spacecraft sends back the first closeup images of another star system.
 The scientists and engineers building the next generation of exoplanet-hunting telescopes have no such issues.

 What is true for us is almost certainly true for any other intelligent species out there.
 It simply makes sense for technological civilizations–even ones capable of interstellar travel–to be heavily invested in remote sensing, since it allows them to monitor thousands, perhaps even millions of planets simultaneously.
-Given the relative costs, it seems reasonable to assume that any advanced civilization would want to tease out every last bit of information from the exoplanet-skimming photons entering the business end of their telescopes.
+Given the relative costs, it seems reasonable to assume that any advanced civilization would want to tease out every last bit of information from the exoplanet-skimming photons entering their telescopes.

 So, when an advanced alien civilization turns its powerful telescopes toward Earth, what will they find?
 Even at the very edge of detectability, they will see a planet eminently suitable for hosting life.
 It’s rocky, not too big, not too small, in the middle of its star’s habitable zone, warm, and has vast oceans and an oxygen-rich atmosphere.